 Your skin is your largest organ.
 Not only is it affected by outside elements but also greatly affected by what is going on inside.
 Like every other organ in your body it needs good nutrients, minerals and vitamins for optimal health.

-Bell peppers are rich in vitamin C - a major vitamin for clear, healthy skin.
-Snack on one raw cut up with some hummus or chop it up in your salad.
+Bell peppers are rich in vitamin C - an essential vitamin for clear, healthy skin.
+Snack on them raw and cut up with your favourite hummus or chop it up in your salad.

 Other great sources of vitamin C include mangos, broccoli, leafy greens and citrus fruit.

 TIP: Make this quick and easy Mediterranean Power Bowl for an easy way to get in lots of vitamin C, greens, healthy fats and antioxidants.

 Dairy products are very acidic, inflammatory, contain excess hormones and can be difficult to digest causing stress and inflammation in your body that results in acne flare ups and dull skin.

 Are you ready to ditch dairy and get your clear glowing skin back?

 Join my FREE Ditch Dairy 5 Day Challenge and learn exactly how to crowd out dairy in a healthy and easy way so you can get your confidence, glowing skin, energy and happy digestion back.